TheEnergyEngineers/ClutteredJS/README.md

 ## 2. Experiment Setup

 The list of (cluttered and de-cluttered) mobile web apps that we used in the experiment is provided in the [Subject Selection Code](./Subject%20Selection%20Code) folder.
-The URLs are then [analyzed](./Subject%20Selection%20Code/subjectSelection.ipynb) for subject selection.
+The URLs are then analyzed for subject selection (see [Subject Selection](./Subject%20Selection%20Code/subjectSelection.ipynb)).

 ### 2.1 System Setup